The Smart WebView plugin architecture allows you to extend the application’s native capabilities. Follow these steps to create your own plugin.

 2. Implement Self-Registration

-Add a `static` initializer block to your plugin class.
-This block runs when the class is first loaded, registering an instance of your plugin with the `PluginManager`.
-Provide any default configuration values your plugin might need.
+Add a static initializer block to your plugin class.
+This automatically registers an instance of your plugin with the PluginManager when the app starts.

 public class MyCustomPlugin implements PluginInterface {